LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Abstract

 \section{Abstract}

-Following the significant achievements of large language models (LLMs), researchers have employed in-context learning for text classification tasks.
-However, these studies focused on monolingual, single-turn classification tasks.
-In this paper, we introduce LARA (Linguistic-Adaptive Retrieval-Augmented Language Models), designed to enhance accuracy in multi-turn classification tasks across six languages, accommodating numerous intents in chatbot interactions.
 Multi-turn intent classification is notably challenging due to the complexity and evolving nature of conversational contexts.
-LARA tackles these issues by combining a fine-tuned smaller model with a retrieval-augmented mechanism, integrated within the architecture of LLMs.
-This integration allows LARA to dynamically utilize past dialogues and relevant intents, thereby improving the understanding of the context.
-Furthermore, our adaptive retrieval techniques bolster the cross-lingual capabilities of LLMs without extensive retraining and fine-tune.
-Comprehensive experiments demonstrate that LARA achieves state-of-the-art performance on multi-turn intent classification tasks, enhancing the average accuracy by 3.67\% compared to existing methods.
+This paper introduces LARA, a Linguistic-Adaptive Retrieval-Augmentation framework to enhance accuracy in multi-turn classification tasks across six languages, accommodating a large number of intents in chatbot interactions.
+LARA combines a fine-tuned smaller model with a retrieval-augmented mechanism, integrated within the architecture of LLMs.
+The integration allows LARA to dynamically utilize past dialogues and relevant intents, thereby improving the understanding of the context.
+Furthermore, our adaptive retrieval techniques bolster the cross-lingual capabilities of LLMs without extensive retraining and fine-tuning.
+Comprehensive experiments demonstrate that LARA achieves state-of-the-art performance on multi-turn intent classification tasks, enhancing the average accuracy by 3.67\% from state-of-the-art single-turn intent classifiers.